expressjs/cors/README.md

 * `headers`: Configures the **Access-Control-Allow-Headers** CORS header.
 Expects a comma-delimited string (ex: 'Content-Type,Authorization') or an array (ex: `['Content-Type', 'Authorization]`).
 If not specified, defaults to reflecting the headers specified in the request's **Access-Control-Request-Headers** header.
 * `credentials`: Configures the **Access-Control-Allow-Credentials** CORS header.
 Set to `true` to pass the header, otherwise it is omitted.
 * `maxAge`: Configures the **Access-Control-Allow-Max-Age** CORS header.
 Set to an integer to pass the header, otherwise it is omitted.
-* `enablePreflight`: By default, a request that runs through this middleware with a method of `OPTIONS` will short-circuit with a `204` response to the client after the CORS headers have been written.
-Set this option to `false` to disable this feature.

 For details on the effect of each CORS header, [read this article on HTML5 Rocks](http://www.html5rocks.com/en/tutorials/cors/).